tiancihe/bookmark-manager/README.md

    pnpm i
    ```

+3. run `pnpm run pack:firefox` to build the extension into `web-ext-artifacts` folder

+## Development

-3. run `pnpm run dev` to start dev server
+1. run `pnpm run dev` to start dev server

-4. load the extension in your firefox desktop browser
+2. load the extension in your firefox desktop browser

    1. visit `about:debugging#/runtime/this-firefox` and click `Load Temporary Add-on...` button

-   2. select the `manifest.json` file under the `package` folder
+   2. select the `manifest.json` file under the `firefox` folder

-5. when done developing, run `pnpm run pack` to build and pack the extension into `web-ext-artifacts`
+3. load the extension in your chrome desktop browser

+   1. visit `chrome://extensions` and click `Load unpacked` button

+   2. select the `chrome` folder